ml-in-barcelona/fullstack-reason-react-demo/README.md

 # fullstack-reason-react-demo

 > **Warning**
 > This repo is in constant flux as I'm polishing the experience with `server-reason-react` and related libraries.
-If you are interested in this you can follow the progress in my [Twitter](https://www.twitter.com/davesnx) or contact me.
+If you are interested in this you can contact me in[Twitter](https://www.twitter.com/davesnx).

 A demo of a fullstack reason-react app using Melange and Dream, which means all code is written in Reason and compiled by both [Melange](https://github.com/melange-re/melange) and OCaml.
 Showcasing server-reason-react.